zilahir/petstore/README.md

 | eslint-plugin-unicorn     | brings the best out of us! 🤘                         |
 | eslint-plugin-react-hooks | helps keeping the rules of react hooks                |

-I was specifically asked to keep on eye on the maintainableity maintainability of the UI.
+I was specifically asked to keep on eye on the maintainability of the UI.
 I am using a various amount of StyleLint plugins, to do the best I can.
 It helps.

 > NOTE: i have my own Stylelint config.
 You can take a look [here](https://github.com/zilahir/stylelint-config)